-6. Construction Moratoriums and Coordination
+5. Construction Moratoriums and Coordination

-If activities must occur during periods of high biological activity (i.e. sea turtle or bird nesting), then biological monitoring may be required at the request of other state or federal agencies and coordinated with these activities.
-This condition can be waived through written concurrence on a case-by-case basis upon reasonable justification.
+If activities must occur during periods of high biological activity (i.e. sea turtle nesting, fish spawning, or bird nesting), then biological monitoring may be required at the request of other state or federal agencies and coordinated with these activities.

 All moratoriums on construction activities established by the NC Wildlife Resources Commission (WRC), US Fish and Wildlife Service (USFWS), NC Division of Marine Fisheries (DMF), or National Marine Fisheries Service (NMFS) to lessen impacts on trout, anadromous fish, larval/post-larval fishes and crustaceans, or other aquatic species of concern shall be implemented.
-This condition can be waived through written concurrence on a case-by-case basis upon reasonable justification.
+Exceptions to this condition require written approval by the resource agency responsible for the given moratorium.